Grouter/fiit-turing-dark/README.md

 # FIIT Turing Dark Theme

+## Not tested for the 2021 version of turing!

+## Notice
-## !!NOTICE: Some pages in new Turing redesign are using ONLY inline css, so it is hard to modify them.
+Some pages in new Turing redesign are using ONLY inline css, so it is hard to modify them.
 Thats why some pages may look "broken" or "bad".

+## Description
 FIIT Turing Dark theme for real programmers

 Works only on STU FIIT Turing website